 You may also consider buying an allergen-resistant mattress encasement.
 According to the Asthma and Allergy Foundation of America, such an encasement is more effective than air cleaner in reducing symptoms.
 Non-hypoallergenic bedding materials are a great environment for pet dander, mold, and dust mites.
 Keeping pets out of your bedroom, using the right bedding material and washing them regularly keeps your bedroom allergy-free.

 Avoidance is the most effective natural remedy for allergies.
 You should reduce your exposure to allergens as much as possible.
 However, it may not be possible to avoid allergens completely.
 You’ll also stay exposed to allergens to a certain extent.
 Luckily, there are a few steps you can take to manage the results of that exposure.
-Here are a couple home remedies that can help you manage your allergies.
+Here are 8 natural remedies that can help you manage your allergies.

 Studies have indicated that acupuncture can and does modulate the immune system.
 Researchers reviewed 13 studies in 2015 and saw encouraging findings.
 The researchers selected the participants into two groups: treatment group and control group.
 There were 2,365 participants.
 Treatment group had 1, 126 participants while 1,239 were in control group.
 The researchers also used questionnaires to collect “quality of life” data of the participants.